ballerina-platform/lsp4intellij/README.md

 ![](resources/images/lsp4intellij-hover.gif)

 #### Workspace Symbols
-Navigate to the **Navigate->Symbol...** and enter the name of the symbol you want to search in the search box that pops up.
+Click **Navigate** in the top menu, then click **Symbol...**,  and enter the name of the symbol you want to search in the search box that pops up.

 ![](resources/images/lsp4intellij-workspacesymbols.gif)